Are You Accepting New Patients?

 So, what if my child gets sick after your hours?

 If there is a genuine, life-threatening medical emergency, call 911.
 When our office is closed, a medical answering service will take your call.
-If necessary, you will be forwarded to the team of Pediatric Specialists at Children's Healthcare (formerly Scottish Rite).
+If necessary, you will be forwarded to the team of Pediatric Specialists at Children's Healthcare of Atlanta.
 They will dispense medical advice according to rigid medical protocols.
 Should your child need the attention of one of our physicians, they will immediately contact us and one of our doctors will call you back shortly.
 In case of a very serious illness or injury, we will refer you to the ER.
+If your child has a minor illness, we will direct you to see a pediatrician at KidsTime Pediatrics or CHOA Urgent Care.
 Please see our Physician On-Call Policy.
 [Back to Top]

 Where should I take my child if he/she is ill after hours?